kaplana/cos126webv2/README.md

   - `shortcodes` - useful Hugo shortcodes - note these need to be cleaned up to generalize semester dependencies
 - `content` - web site markdown files
 - `static` - not maintained on Git

+### Before each semester
+- There are two md files - schedule-spr.md and schedule-fall-md.
+Copy one to schedule.md.
+- Update Atomic (final assessment date)
+- Update hugo.md - semester details and including survey  url